-A chocolate chip cookie dough that you don't have to worry about eating?
-Chickpeas are the secret ingredient in these mouthwatering, vegan, and egg-free cannabis chocolate chip cookie dough bites that you can easily make with pantry staples in just a few minutes.
+A chocolate chip cookie dough you don't have to worry about eating?
+Chickpeas are the secret ingredient in these mouthwatering egg-free cannabis chocolate chip cookie dough bites that you can easily make with pantry staples in just a few minutes.

-In this post, you will find everything you need to make these sweet, delicious, and super easy to make cannabis chocolate chip cookie dough bites along with printable instructions at the end.
+This post will find everything you need to make these sweet, delicious, and super easy-to-make cannabis chocolate chip cookie dough bites, along with printable instructions at the end.

 Looking For More Support?

 Join thousands of members inside my private Well With Cannabis Community to ask questions, find support, and share your edible creations!

 - Peanut butter - smooth or chunky, your choice!

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.

 As with all things cannabis, there are many ways to infuse something.

 It is important that you choose an option that is right for you, based on your tolerance.